Frame Interpolation with Consecutive Brownian Bridge Diffusion: Experiments

 \subsection{Implementations}

-\textbf{Autoencoder.} The down-sampling factor is set to be $f=16$ for our autoencoder, which follows the setup of LDMVFI~\cite{danier2023ldmvfi}.
+\textbf{Autoencoder.} The down-sampling factor is set to be $f=32$ for our autoencoder, which follows the setup of LDMVFI~\cite{danier2023ldmvfi}.
 The flow estimation and refinement modules are initialized from pretrained VFIformer~\cite{lu2022video} and frozen for better efficiency.
 The codebook size and embedding dimension of the VQ Layer are set to 16384 and 3 respectively.
-The number of channels in the compact latent space (encoder output) is set to 8.
-A self-attention~\cite{vaswani2017attention} is applied at $32\times$ down-sampling latent representation (both encoder and decoder), and cross attentions~\cite{vaswani2017attention} with warped features are applied on $2\times,4\times,8\times,16\times,\text{ and }32\times$ down-sampling factors in the decoder.
-Following LDMVFI, max-attention~\cite{tu2022maxvit} is applied in all attention layers for better efficiency.
+The number of channels in the latent space (encoder output) is set to 8.
+A self-attention~\cite{vaswani2017attention} is applied at $32\times$ down-sampling latent representation (both encoder and decoder), and cross attentions~\cite{vaswani2017attention} with warped features are applied on the $2\times$ to $32\times$ down-sampling factors in the decoder.
+Following LDMVFI, max-attention~\cite{tu2022maxvit} is applied for better efficiency.
 The model is trained with Adam optimizer~\cite{Adam} with a learning rate of $10^{-5}$ for 100 epochs with a batch size of 16.
-The autoencoder is still slowly converging after 100 epochs, but we stopped training to evaluate it.

 \textbf{Consecutive Brownian Bridge Diffusion.} We set $T = 2$ (corresponding to maximum variance $\frac{1}{2}$) and discretize 1000 steps for training and 50 steps for sampling.
 The denoising UNet takes the concatenation of $\mathbf{x}_t,\mathbf{y},\mathbf{z}$ as input and is trained with Adam optimizer~\cite{Adam} with $10^{-4}$ learning rate for 30 epochs with a batch size of 64. $\gamma$ is set to be 5 in the $min-SNR-\gamma$ weighting.